 Now restart your computer and check to see if the issue persists.

-Method 4: Unchecking Automatic Proxy Settings
+Uncheck the Automatic Proxy Settings

 This method will make sure to remove any automatic proxy settings applied on your network by your ISP which can potentially resolve this connection issue you are having.
 Follow the steps below:-